gt-cs3220/gt-cs3220.github.io/project1.md

 Zip your entire project directory.
 It is the directory that would contain the .xpr file

-(6)Q: for the screenshot of simulation, do we need to capture only the final sorted values, or do we need to show the entire sorting process?
-A: Please show us the entire process.

-(7) Q: What's the behavior of reset?
+(6) Q: What's the behavior of reset?
 A: It should just initialize your states and clear data for i and j.

-(8) Q: I submmited bublesort.v and then I realized that I made a mistake, so I submitted a new file.
+(7) Q: I submmited bublesort.v and then I realized that I made a mistake, so I submitted a new file.
 The name is automatically changed to bubblesort-1.v.
 Is that OK?
 A: Yes.

+(8) The memory has only one read/write port.
+But in the code,
+'''    assign dat_out0 = dmem[0];
+    assign dat_out1 = dmem[1];
+    assign dat_out2 = dmem[2];
+    assign dat_out3 = dmem[3];
+    assign dat_out4 = dmem[4];
+    assign dat_out5 = dmem[5];
+    assign dat_out6 = dmem[6];
+    assign dat_out7 = dmem[7];
+    assign dat_out8 = dmem[8];
+    assign dat_out9 = dmem[9];'''
+    Does it mean that it has 10 read ports?
+    A: This code is just for debugging/testing purpose, we added that.
+The actual bubble sort code. you should folllow the design requirements of using only 1 read and 1 write port.

+(9) Project setup: I'm creating the new project with the bubblesort.v file and ex1.mem as the source files, time.xdc as the constraint file, and then test.v as a simulation source?
+Is this how our project should be initialized?
+A: Yes

+(10) What's the purpose of 'rd_en' signal?
+A: It indicates that read is enable.
+It's a protocol that we define.